 Nothing says “Happy Holidays” quite like the gift of some tasty spirits.
-Good news is that the base of most of these beverages are available at your local liquor store.
+The good news is that the base of most of these beverages are available at your local liquor store.
 With a few little tweaks, a simple recipe, and a cute bottle, you can make some special homemade gifts for friends and family.

 DIY Gift Wrapping Tips For Beverages: